 8. Provide Support

-People in rehab need as much support from friends and family as possible.
+People in rehab for substance use need as much support from friends and family as possible.
 This means showing up for counseling sessions, visiting, calling and continuing to refrain from judgment.
-After all, the roots of almost all drug and alcohol problems are often very complex.
+After all, the roots of almost all drug, alcohol and substance use problems are often very complex.
 In many cases, a person’s family addiction habits are connected to preexisting mental health conditions, unresolved trauma, environmental factors and family history.
 Every person who is close to your addicted loved one can play a valuable role in his or her recovery by being sympathetic and understanding.
+This is family therapy.
 During rehab, your job is to find out how you can help your loved one be as successful as possible.

 9. Remove Drugs and Alcohol from Your Own Life

-One of the most difficult things for a person in recovery to do is return to everyday life and fight temptation in the face of other people using drugs and alcohol.
+One of the most difficult things for a person in recovery to do is return to everyday life and fight temptation in the face of other people doing improper substance use.
 If you live with your addicted loved one, you must remove all addictive substances from your home and refrain from using those products yourself.
-If you’re a close friend or family member, you must be sure that any time spent with him or her is free of any drugs or alcohol.
+If you’re a close friend or family member, you must be sure that any time spent with him or her is free of any substance use.
 The more these substances are removed from your loved one’s life, the more likely it is that he or she will be successful in recovery.

 People in recovery often deal with a period of grieving, which can be marked by depression.
 As a friend or family member, you can be instrumental in helping them through this difficult period.